Nematollah Nassiri

-Nematollah Nassiri (نعمتالله نصیری; 4 August 1910 – 15 February 1979) was the director of SAVAK, the Iranian intelligence agency during the rule of Mohammad Reza Shah Pahlavi, and later the Ambassador of Iran to Pakistan.
-He was one of the 438 individuals who were arrested and executed in 1979 following the Iranian Revolution.
+Nematollah Nassiri (نعمتالله نصیری; 4 August 1910 – 15 February 1979) was an Iranian military officer and intelligence chief who served as the third director of SAVAK, the Iranian intelligence agency and secret police during the rule of Mohammad Reza Pahlavi.
+He was also the Ambassador of Iran to Pakistan.
+Nassiri was among the 438 individuals arrested and executed in 1979 following the Iranian Revolution.

 Early life and education

 Nematollah Nassiri was born on 4 August 1910 in Sangussar, near Semnan.
-He was a rumored adherent of the Bahá’í Faith, despite denials by the religion of him being a Bahá’í.
+He was a rumored adherent of the Baháʼí Faith, despite denials by the religion of him being a Bahá’í.
 He received secondary education in Tehran.
 In 1929, he was enrolled in an army officer school.
 Nassiri was a classmate of then-Crown Prince Mohammad Reza Pahlavi, which in turn played an important role in his career.

-Career activities
+Career

-Nassiri began his career in the rank of lieutenant of the 2nd class (rank), quickly moving forward in the ranks of the service in the ground forces.
+Nassiri's career began in the rank of lieutenant of the 2nd class (rank), quickly rising through the ranks of the service in the ground forces.

-In 1949, with the rank of lieutenant-colonel Nassiri became governor of the province of Kerman.
+In 1949, with the rank of lieutenant-colonel, Nassiri became governor of Kerman province.

-Nassiri served as the commander of the Iranian Imperial Guards during the Pahlavi dynasty.
+Nassiri served as the commander of the Iranian Imperial Guards during the Pahlavi era.
 He was arrested by the followers of Prime Minister Mohammad Mosaddegh when he delivered two decrees of the Shah to the prime minister.
-A personal friend of the Shah, Nassiri participated in the 1953 Iranian coup d'état which removed Prime Minister Mosaddegh from power in 1953.
+A personal friend of the Shah, Nassiri participated in the 1953 Iranian coup d'état which removed Prime Minister Mosaddegh from power.
 Nassiri was appointed head of SAVAK following the failure of General Hassan Pakravan, the previous director, to prevent the assassination of Prime Minister Hassan-Ali Mansur on 21 January 1965.
-Nassiri was also made deputy prime minister.
+He was also made deputy prime minister.
 He served in the post until 6 June 1978 when he was dismissed by the Shah.
-Then Nassiri was appointed ambassador of Iran to Pakistan.
+Nassiri was then appointed ambassador of Iran to Pakistan.

 The proximity to the Shah and his entourage allowed Nassiri to quickly become one of the richest people in Iran.
 By the early 1970s Nassiri was already the richest landowner on the entire coast of the Caspian Sea.